bilelmsekni/OpenStack-Folsom-Install-guide/OpenStack_Folsom_Install_Guide_WebVersion.rst

   0. What is it?
   1. Requirements
-  2. Getting Ready
+  2. Controller Node
-  3. Keystone
+  3. Network Node
-  4. Glance
+  4. Compute Node
-  5. OpenVSwitch
-  6. Quantum
-  7. KVM
-  8. Nova
-  9. Cinder
-  10. Horizon
-  11. Network node
-  12. Start your first VM
+  5. Start your first VM
-  13. Licencing
+  6. Licencing
-  14. Contacts
+  7. Contacts
-  15. Acknowledgement
+  8. Acknowledgement
-  16. Credits
+  9. Credits
-  17. To do
+  10. To do

 0. What is it?
 ==============

 OpenStack Folsom Install Guide is an easy and tested way to create your own OpenStack plateform.

-Version 1.0
+Version 3.0

 Status: Testing